Do you want to start a survival garden in order to grow your own food for survival instead of depending on the grocery stores?

 Clay has particles that make it very thick and very heavy.
-Clay holds water and nutrients but sometimes too well for plants linking.
+Clay holds water and nutrients but sometimes too well for plants liking.
 When clay is wet it is pliable but when it dries it can resemble the hardness of a brick.

-Loam is a good mix of sand, silt and clay.
+Loam is a good mix of sand, silt, and clay.
 It also has a fairly good amount of organic matter in it which makes it the perfect soil for most plants.
 It drains easily, while still holding moisture and nutrients.